Kimiarfaie/Evaluating-CNNs-Sensitivity-to-training-sets-image-quality/Classification/README.md

 ```
 ## Testing

-To test a model run test.py with the path to the pretrained model, test folder, the architecture and the synset mapping file.
+To test a model, run test.py with the path to the pretrained model, test folder, the architecture and the synset mapping file.
 ```python
 python test.py --model-path pathtomodel --test-folder pathtotestset --arch alexnet --id TestingAlexNet --synset-mapping pathtosynsetmapping--gpu 0
 ```